 - Learn which herbs will aid in lowering blood pressure

-- and get 3 gorgeous, and healing herbal recipes,
+- Get three gorgeous, and healing, herbal recipes,

 Research carried out published in the Indian Journal of Biochemistry & Biophysics in December of 2009 focused on Cardamom as a key ingredient for treatment of high blood pressure.

-In this study a group of participants were given 1 teaspoon of cardamom powder each day for several weeks.
-The great news is that the results showed a significant reduction in blood pressure, in all participants with prior history of hypertension.
+In this study a group of participants, who had recently been diagnosed with Stage 1 hypertension, were given 1 teaspoon of cardamom powder each day for several weeks.

-By adding ginger and cinnamon, spices known to improve circulation, you create a holistic herbal tea which helps to get your heart healthy.
+These three spices create one holistic herbal tea that helps to get your heart healthy.